Wondering about certifications for lab diamonds?

 What is Diamond Certification?

 A diamond certificate is a document that comes with a loose diamond or diamond engagement ring.
 The document is provided by a gemological laboratory in the jewelry industry.
+Naturally such certifications are crucial when buying online from any store that wants to contend as the best diamond store in our reviews.

 They can also be called diamond grading reports.